Bills

 Not Sure Which Provider Supplies the Property?

-In Sheffield, water it is always supplied by Yorkshire Water where as gas and electricity providers vary.
+In Sheffield, water it is always supplied by Yorkshire Water, however gas and electricity providers vary.
 If your landlord or agent can't tell you who your supplier is there are ways to find out:

 You can find out your electricity supplier easily online here.